16 Foreclosure Options to Consider Before Doing Anything with Your Bank

 Pros and Cons of Reverse Mortgage

-- You will get to stay in the house and the original mortgage will be forgiven
+- You will get to stay in the house and the lender will forgive the original mortgage

 - Relatively easy and quick administratively